How To Stop Reverse Sneezing In Dogs

 In this article, we explain what causes it and how you can stop a reverse sneeze spasm once it starts.

-Make sure you watch the explainer video at the end, where Dr Leigh goes into depth about what you are seeing and hearing and will demonstrate how to stop an episode.
+Make sure you watch the explainer video where Dr Leigh goes into depth about what you are seeing and hearing and will demonstrate how to stop an episode.

-What Is That Choking Sound My Dog Makes?
+What Is That Sneezing Sound My Dog Makes?

 A reverse sneeze (otherwise known as inspiratory paroxysmal respiration) is a sudden, uncontrollable and forceful inhalation of air through the nasal cavity.

-It is quite common in dogs, particularly those that are brachycephalic breeds due to congenital abnormalities associated with their skull and nasal passages.
+It is a quite common condition in dogs, particularly in brachycephalic breeds due to congenital abnormalities associated with their skull and nasal passages.

-Reverse sneezing is a reflex, so dogs can’t control it any more than they (or us!) can control regular sneezing.
+Because reverse sneezing is a reflex, dogs can’t control it any more than they (or us!) can control regular sneezing.

-You might find that once your dog starts, it will continue to have a run of these reverse sneezes for a while, maybe a day or two.
+You might find that once your dog starts, it will continue to have a run of these reverse sneezes for a while, maybe over a few days.

-If you are unsure what this noise sounds like, take a listen to this video where Mordecai the French Bulldog demonstrates.
+If you are unsure what this noise sounds like, watch this reverse sneezing video where Mordecai the French Bulldog demonstrates.

 Is My Dog Choking When They Reverse Sneeze?